-Cold email marketing doesn’t always get the attention it deserves, especially as a viable outbound lead generation tactic.
+Cold email marketing doesn’t always get the attention it deserves, especially as a viable outbound lead-generation tactic.
 Why?
-Because when people think of cold outreach, they think of persistent, naggy sales individuals looking out for only themselves – not the person they are reaching out to.
+When people think of cold outreach, they think of persistent, naggy sales individuals looking out for only themselves – not the person they are reaching out to.

 Unfortunately, this is why most marketing teams avoid cold email marketing.
 They opt to use other digital marketing tactics instead, including inbound lead generation tactics, such as:

 - Writing/Sharing blogs with actionable calls to action at the end.

 - Starting a podcast or YouTube channel to create and share video content.

 - Building a strong social media presence and focusing on regular interactions with followers.